albertus82/relatable-storage/README.md

    * The internal ZIP encoding is transparent for the client, so no manual *unzip* is needed.
    * The `CONTENT_LENGTH` value represents the *original uncompressed size* of the object, not the BLOB size.
 * This store has a flat structure instead of a hierarchy, so there is no direct support for things like directories or folders, but being `FILENAME` a simple key string with no constraint but unicity, you can use common prefixes to organize your files simulating a hierarchical structure.
 For more info, you can check the [Amazon S3 documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-keys.html) because the semantics are similar.
-* This library requires JDK 11 and has a [Spring](https://spring.io) dependency but no Spring Context is actually needed.
+* This library requires JDK 11 and depends on the [Spring Framework](https://spring.io/projects/spring-framework) but no Spring Context is actually needed (see the example below).

 | FILENAME | CONTENT_LENGTH | LAST_MODIFIED           | COMPRESSED | ENCRYPTED | FILE_CONTENTS | CREATION_TIME           |
 | -------- | -------------: | ----------------------- | ---------: | --------: | ------------- | ----------------------- |